How to Soothe a Crying Baby Instantly: 11 Proven Ways to Calm an Inconsolable Baby Naturally

 3. Use White Noise or Background Sounds

 Babies love white noise because it reminds them of the womb.
-White noise machines, lullabies, or even the sound of a vacuum cleaner (at around 75 decibels) can calm a baby almost instantly.
+White noise machines (#ad), lullabies, or even the a sound of vacuum cleaner (#ad) (at around 75 decibels) can calm a baby almost instantly.

 Why does the vacuum cleaner calm babies?